NatLabRockies/opet-firmware/README.md

     - Example reply EEROM:WRITE \[TAB\] 4 \[TAB\] 10 \[LF\]
 - This write only command directly accesses the EEPROM and should be used carefully, as there is only a finite amount of write cycles of each address space in the EEPROM memory (\~100,000)
 - As shown above this command requires 2 variables, the register address and the associated register value
-- Refer to section 5 for details regarding the register address and register value type
+- Refer to [EEPROM Address Specifications](#eeprom-address-specifications) for details regarding the register address and register value type

 #### Read from EEPROM
 - Command: `EEROM:READ?` \[TAB\] `register address` \[LF\]
     - Example reply EEROM:READ? \[TAB\] 4 \[TAB\] 10 \[LF\]
 - This read only command directly accesses the EEPROM, reading from the EEPROM can be done infinite amount of times
 - As shown above this command requires the register address to be accessed and the reply will contain additionally the associated value at the register address
-- Refer to the next section 5 for details regarding the register address and register value type
+- Refer to [EEPROM Address Specifications](#eeprom-address-specifications) for details regarding the register address and register value type

 # EEPROM Address Specifications